adrwxyz/classic.adrw.xyz/_posts/2014-09-23-3-ways-hack-the-north-improved-our-startup.md

 categories:
 tags: startups
 image: /assets/article_images/2014-09-23-3-ways-hack-the-north-improved-our-startup/HTN-Photo-c.jpg
-excerpt: From September 19th to the 21st, University of Waterloo's Engineering 5 building was over run by a native species of the region: hackers...
+excerpt: From September 19th to the 21st, University of Waterloo's Engineering 5 building was over run by a native species of the region&#58; hackers...
 ---

 From September 19th to the 21st, University of Waterloo's Engineering 5 building was over run by a native species of the region: hackers...